Skip to content

 How do I know the photos on RealAfters are real?

 Every photo has a verified consent record and is attributed to the surgeon who performed the procedure.
-We do not accept stock images, AI-generated images, or images sourced from third-party directories.
+No stock images, no AI-generated images, no photos scraped from third-party directories — none of it gets in.
 Photos that fail our consent or attribution review are removed before they go live.

 What is the difference between RealAfters and RealSelf?